vinodkd/guts/book/01_size.md

 		}
 		// SLOC: 6, Size = Size(Program 2)?

 Now, both these programs are admittedly contrived, but they are reflective of similar contrasts in real code where either representation would be useful [1](#ftnote1).
 Program 2 splits out the original line 1 into two, separating the individual steps involved; while Program 3 splits the final function call itself into two while still achieving the same end result.
 Obviously they're using more steps than Program 1 and therefore must have a bigger size, but in terms of defining a __Statement__ they have only served to muddy the waters.
-Not only can what we thought of as an atomic thing be broken into smaller bits, but what it *does* can also be broken into smaller bits.
+The common sense notion of a program statement being the smallest entity in code has been broken: a statement can not only be broken into smaller bits, but what it *does* can also be broken into smaller bits.

-It seems, therefore, that there are two ways to answer Question #1:
+It seems at this point, therefore, that we can take one of two stances to answer Question #1:

 1. Simple: A statement is whatever appears between two statement separators per the language's grammar.
 2. Exact: A statement is quite literally the simplest statement that could be written in the language; any time you can convert a statement in the language's grammer into a set of smaller statements within that same grammar that effectively does the same thing, it cannot be considered an atomic _Statement_.
 Its a Compound Statement.